BlankLove/BlankLove/README.md

 ### Liberate all life that seeks from greed and darkness.
-### For now, starting by offering my true being to the world.
+### For now, starting by offering true being to the world.
 Have some joy~ don't fear, you are now under my protection.